ceedee666/opensap_python_intro/exercises/test_files/HOWTO_tests.md

 ## Notes

-- import functions only where needed/tested
+- Import functions only where needed/tested
-- adjust the error return message when using `assert...`
+- Adjust the error return message when using `assert...`

 ## Examples